ellohez/tr-mars-rover-project/README.md

 Install dependencies: `npm install`

+Run tests:
-Run tests: `npm test` this automatically runs all tests and creates the coverage report.
+`npm test` this automatically runs all tests, creates the coverage report and watches for changes.

 To view the coverage report - open `coverage\lcov-report\index.html` in a browser